NicolaSpadari/vitauri/README.md

 - File system based routing by `vite-plugin-pages`
 - Useful set of composable APIs by `@vueuse/core`

+## Compatibility

+This app is made with Windows in mind.
+Shell APIs will not work in other platforms, you might have to add checks or rework the commands yourself to make it work.

 ## Setup

   - This project uses [pnpm](https://pnpm.io).
 For a better development experience, I recommend using [@antfu/ni](https://github.com/antfu/ni).
 In alternative use a package manager of your choice.